imteekay/programming-language-research/research/experiments/typescript/README.md

 ### Binder

-The `binder` transforms the syntax into symbols.
+The `binder` transforms the syntax into symbols: syntax -> symbols

 Processing code, there're different scopes.
 Let's see an example